 Storing and protecting your information

 If you choose to provide your personal information, it will be stored and protected appropriately.
+We will only use the information for the purpose provided, and it will be destroyed after the purpose is fulfilled.
 You can learn more about how we retain and protect your information in our System of Records Notice and accompanying Privacy Impact Assessment.

 What information is shared?